blabla1337/skf-flask/skf/markdown/knowledge_base/44-knowledge_base--Identifier_based_authorization--.md

     www.target.com/index.php?loggedin=admin

 In this situation the application will get content and subscribe user roles corresponding to the admin parameter.
+(Note: the above two links are no longer available.)

 ## Solution: